dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 So a spending tx must fulfill the condition in the tx that it spends.
 With this in mind I suggest corrections (see above) -->

-The consensus mechanism uses the C library to evaluate the fulfillment of the spending transaction.
+The consensus mechanism uses the C CryptoCondition library to evaluate the fulfillment of the spending transaction.
 The result of this evaluation is checked against the condition stored in the transaction output.

 #### The Simplest form of a CryptoCondition